If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

 Things To Do Whether You Invest in a Roth or a Traditional 401(k)

-You’ll face some important choices whether you choose to contribute to a Roth 401(k), a traditional 401(k) or you split your money between the two.
+You’ll face some important choices whether you put your money into a Roth 401(k), a traditional 401(k) or you split your money between the two.

 Workplace retirement plans make this easy.
-If you enroll, you’ll automatically contribute to your 401(k) before your paycheck hits your bank account.
+If you enroll, your contribution will go to your 401(k) before your paycheck hits your bank account.

 Clark prefers a 401(k) to an IRA for many people because it removes the choice of whether or not to contribute each paycheck or each month.